-(1) Represents shares of common stock underlying unvested LTIP Units granted to our Named Executive Officers pursuant to our 2013 Equity Incentive Plan.
-The LTIP Units will vest ratably over the three-year period beginning on October 9, 2013.
-See the information following "-2013 Summary Compensation Table" for a general discussion of LTIP Units.

-(2) Pursuant to SEC rules, for purposes of this table the market value per share of common stock underlying unvested LTIP Units is assumed to be \$17.80, the closing market price per share of our common stock on December 31, 2013.
+- (1) Represents shares of common stock underlying unvested LTIP Units granted to our Named Executive Officers pursuant to our 2013 Equity Incentive Plan.
+The LTIP Units will vest ratably over the three-year period beginning on the applicable grant date.
+See the information following "-2013 Summary Compensation Table" for a general discussion of LTIP Units. - (2) Pursuant to SEC rules, for purposes of this table the market value per share of common stock underlying unvested LTIP Units is assumed to be \$18.49, the closing market price per share of our common stock on December 31, 2014.

 The LTIP Units described above were granted to our named executive officers pursuant to our 2013 Equity Incentive Plan.
-Prior to the completion of our IPO, Mr. Middleman, our sole director and sole stockholder at the time, adopted and approved our 2013 Equity Incentive Plan to allow us to attract and retain independent directors, executive officers and other key employees and to allow our Manager, our operating partnership and Freedom Mortgage to attract and retain investment professionals who will provide services to us and align the interests of these individuals with the interests of our stockholders.
 Our 2013 Equity Incentive Plan provides for the grant of options to purchase shares of our common stock, stock awards, stock appreciation rights, performance units, incentive awards and other equity-based awards (including LTIP units).
 Our Manager, our operating partnership and Freedom Mortgage are not eligible to participate in our 2013 Equity Incentive Plan because participation in our 2013 Equity Incentive Plan is limited to individuals.